filipenegrao/glyphsapp-scripts/README.md

 Please report any issues or pull requests here in GitHub.
 Don't forget to indicate your OS X and Glyphs App version.

 ## Requirements
 These scripts were tested using 2.5 and Mac OS 10.13.
-Should work on any Glyphs 2.x, but might requires some changes.
+They should work on any Glyphs 2.x, but might requires some changes.

 ## License
 Copyright (c) 2015–18 Filipe Negrão (@filipenegrao).
 It has some code samples by Georg Seifert (@schriftgestalt) and Rainer Erich Scheichelbauer (@mekkablue) that were posted in [Glyphs' App Forum] (https://glyphsapp.com/forum).